Erika Alexander: Acting career

-In 2002, Alexander played as probation officer Dee Mulhern in the Showtime drama series Street Time, which ran for two seasons.
+In 2002, Alexander played probation officer Dee Mulhern in the Showtime drama series Street Time, which ran for two seasons.
 She had recurring roles in Judging Amy, In Plain Sight, Low Winter Sun and Let's Stay Together.
-Alexander also guest-starred on Law & Order: Special Victims Unit, Half & Half, ER, CSI: Crime Scene Investigation, Criminal Minds, House, Suits and Grey's Anatomy.
+Alexander also guest-starred on Law & Order: Special Victims Unit, Half & Half,7th Heaven (TV series), ER, CSI: Crime Scene Investigation, Criminal Minds, House, Suits and Grey's Anatomy.
 Additionally, she appeared in a number of films during the 2000s and 2010s.
 In 2006, Alexander played the role of Shanti, a technical science engineer in the science fiction action film Deja Vu opposite Denzel Washington.
 She later starred opposite Benjamin Bratt and Jeremy Ray Valdez in the 2009 drama film La Mission.

 From 2012 to 2015, Alexander had a recurring role as Carol Larabee, Mike and Vanessa's neighbor, in the ABC comedy series Last Man Standing.
-Tisha Campbell-Martin replaced her in this role during the show's seventh season.
+Tisha Campbell-Martin replaced her in the role during the show's seventh season.
 In 2014, Alexander had a supporting role in the comedy-drama Elsa & Fred starring Shirley MacLaine and Christopher Plummer.
-In 2017, she played Detective Latoya in the critically acclaimed horror film Get Out.
+In 2017, she played Detective Latoya in the horror film Get Out.

-From 2016 to 2017, Alexander starred as Constance Irving in the Amazon original drama, Bosch.
+From 2016 to 2017, Alexander starred as Constance Irving in the Amazon drama Bosch.
 She had recurring roles in the Oprah Winfrey Network drama series Queen Sugar in 2016 and Freeform fantasy drama Beyond from 2017 to 2018.
 In 2018, she was cast in a recurring role as Perenna in the CW superhero series Black Lightning.
 She received an NAACP Image Award nomination in 2019 for Outstanding Guest Performance in a Comedy or Drama Series.
 Also in 2019, Alexander began starring in the Hulu drama series, Wu-Tang: An American Saga.
 In 2021, she began appearing in a recurring role in the Starz comedy series, Run the World.
 The following year, she starred in The Roku Channel drama series, Swimming with Sharks.

 Alexander appeared in the 2019 horror-thriller film I See You and played the lead in the Blumhouse horror-thriller American Refugee (2021).
 She later appeared in the comedy-drama film, Wildflower, and the drama film Earth Mama.
-In 2023, she starred opposite Jeffrey Wright in the drama film, American Fiction.
+In 2023, she starred opposite Jeffrey Wright in American Fiction.
 She received an Independent Spirit Award for Best Supporting Performance nomination for her performance.